Arkansas Carries Out First Double Execution in Two Decades

-On Monday night Arkansas executed two convicted murders back to back, making it the first state two carry out two executions in one day since Texas did it in 2000.
+On Monday night, Arkansas executed two convicted murders back-to-back, making it the first state to carry out two executions in one day since Texas did it in 2000.

 The executions of Jack Jones Jr., who died at 7:20 p.m., and Marcel Williams, who died at 10:33 p.m., came amid a flurry of legal challenges.
 Arkansas had planned to execute eight inmates in ten days because its supply of midazolam, a sedative used in lethal injections, is expiring at the end of the month.
 Four of the executions were blocked by the courts, and Ledell Lee was put to death last week.
 Another execution is set to take place on Thursday.

-Attorneys for both men had sough stays on the grounds that their medical conditions might interfere with the three lethal injection drugs, making their deaths extremely painful.
+Attorneys for both men had sought stays on the grounds that their medical conditions might interfere with the three lethal-injection drugs, making their deaths extremely painful.
 Their appeals went all the way to the Supreme Court, but were rejected on Monday afternoon.

 Two journalists who witnessed the execution said Jones’s lips only moved briefly shortly after the sedative was administered.
 Judge Kristine Baker lifted her stay and Williams was executed more than an hour later than scheduled.